Introduction

 };

-function to gather window size values and the
+In this code, we use the collect function to gather window size values and the

-function to execute multiple commands in a single RPC.
+batch function to execute multiple commands in a single RPC.
 This optimization

 significantly reduces the number of RPC calls, thereby improving the plugin's